 If you plan on having multiple hosts or guests at any given time, you may need an external sound card.
 You will use one of these to plug in any extra mics or headphones that you will use during broadcasting.
-Sound cards are a good option for beginners and smaller stations, but if your station is on the rise and growing you may need a mixer, which we will look at next.
+Sound cards are a good option for beginners and smaller stations, but if your station is on the rise and growing, you may need a mixer, which we will look at next.

 A step up from the aforementioned sound cards, mixers, or mixing boards, also allow you to connect extra mics and headphones while giving the added extra of being able to control sound, volume, and EQ.
 They are also useful as a pre-amp and a source of phantom power for microphones.

 You should keep the future growth of your station in mind; will you be adding more hosts or extra equipment in the times to come?
-Having extra space in your home radio studio for later expansion may come in handy as your station grows.
+Having extra space in your home radio studio for future expansion may come in handy as your station grows.

 Sound, Noise, and Acoustics

 We live in quite a noisy world, and whilst you might automatically drown out the sounds of everyday life, your microphone won’t.
 Your studio should ideally be the quietest room you could find, with the least amount of outside noise.
 You want to share your own thoughts and ideas and music with your audience, sure, but not so much the sound of traffic, pets, or roommate squabbles.
 Hopefully, you were able to find a space where you can make as much noise as you like without being disturbed or disturbing anyone.